 Obviously, the way the user(s) moves inside the coverage area $A(a_0)$ heavily affects the difficulty of the problem and its answer.
-However, the formulation of Problem~\ref{problem:firsttime} has the great advantage of decoupling the notion of \ac{FK} from the user mobility model; addressing the mean value of the first time of \ac{FK} is also an enabler to the estimate of the tail of the distribution of $\tau$ -- through Markov's inequality, for example.
-Further, from a numerical point of view, the expected time of \ac{FK} may be achieved via a Monte Carlo simulation once the set $\B$ and the mobility model in use are fixed.
+However, the formulation of Problem~\ref{problem:firsttime} has the great advantage of decoupling the notion of \ac{FK} from the user mobility model; addressing the mean value of the first time to \ac{FK} is also an enabler to the estimate of the tail of the distribution of $\tau$~--~through Markov's inequality, for example.
+Further, from a numerical point of view, the expected time to \ac{FK} may be achieved via a Monte Carlo simulation once the set $\B$ and the mobility model in use are fixed.

-There may exist situations where we are content to characterise the first time in which only partial knowledge of the local topology is attained.
+There may exist cases where it is only necessary to characterise the first time to attain partial knowledge of the local topology.
 For example, we may be interested in the first moment when the neighbouring \aps that have been already discovered, \ie{} the elements of the knowledge set $\field{K}_t$, are enough to describe a given fraction of the local topology.
 This idea motivates the following

-\begin{problem}[Expected first time of \knowledge{$\delta$}] Let $\rho$ be a measure over $\mathcal{P}(\B)$ and fixed $\delta \in (0,1]$.
-Given an access point $a_0$, a set $\B$ of neighbours with given position and coverage area, and a sequence of user reports, we want to characterise the expectation of the \emph{first time of \knowledge{$\delta$}} $\mathbb{E}(\tau_\delta)$, where
+\begin{problem}[Expected first time to \knowledge{$\delta$}] Let $\rho$ be a measure over $\mathcal{P}(\B)$ and fixed $\delta \in (0,1]$.
+Given an access point $a_0$, a set $\B$ of neighbours with given position and coverage area, and a sequence of user reports, we want to characterise the expectation of the \emph{first time to \knowledge{$\delta$}} $\mathbb{E}(\tau_\delta)$, where

 \end{problem} When $\delta=1$ and $\rho(A_{\vec{j}}) > 0$ for each $\vec{j} \in \operatorname{\field{P}}(\B)$, Problem~\ref{problem:deltaknowledge} is equivalent to Problem~\ref{problem:firsttime}.
 Indeed, $\nicefrac{\sum\limits_{\vec{k} \in \operatorname{\field{P}}(\field{K}_T)} \rho\left(A_{\vec{k}}\right)}{ \sum\limits_{\vec{j} \in \operatorname{\field{P}}(\B)} \rho\left(A_{\vec{j}}\right)} \geq 1$ if and only if $\field{K}_T\equiv \B$.